ENDORFY Fortis 5 Dual Fan CPU Cooler Review UK (2026) - Tested

 What Buyers Actually Say

-The 4.6 average rating from 110 reviews tells a consistent story: buyers appreciate the cooling performance and value, but some find installation more challenging than expected.
-The RAM clearance benefit gets mentioned frequently—people who’ve struggled with other coolers blocking their memory slots are particularly pleased.
+The 4.6 average rating from 113 tells a consistent story: buyers appreciate the cooling performance and value, but some find installation more challenging than expected.
+The RAM clearance benefit gets mentioned frequently, people who've struggled with other coolers blocking their memory slots are particularly pleased.

 Value Analysis: What You're Actually Paying For